mariusbancila/stduuid/paper.md

 ### `operator<`

-Although it does not make sense to check whether a uuid is less or less or equal then another uuid, the overloading of this operator for `uuid` is necessary in order to be able to store `uuid` values in some containers such as `std::set` that by default use the operator to compare keys.
+Although it does not make sense to check whether a UUID is less or less or equal then another UUID, the overloading of this operator for `uuid` is necessary in order to be able to store `uuid` values in containers such as `std::set` that by default use `operator <` to compare keys.

 ```
 std::set<std::uuid> ids{